Alaska Purchase: Seward's Folly

 The territories were called Alaska, and included a massive tract of land in the extreme Northwest of the North American continent.
 The price to be paid was 7.2 million dollars.
 The Senate was taken by surprise, but it ratified the Treaty of Russia.
 Full details of important dates and the people involved in the Alaskan acquisition are detailed on the fact sheet.

-Facts about the Alaska Purchase for kids
+Alaska Purchase for kids

 What was the Alaska Purchase?
 It was the acquisition of Russian America by the United States from the Russian Empire.